scalikejdbc/scalikejdbc.github.io/source/documentation/1.x/query-inspector.html.md

 ### Checking the actual SQL and timing
 <hr/>

-Using LogginSQLAndTime feature, you can check the actual SQL(not exactly) and time.
+Using LoggingSQLAndTime feature, you can check the actual SQL(not exactly) and time.

 <hr/>
 ### Settings